gbeckers/Darr/README.rst

     a.metadata
     {'electrodes': [2, 5], 'samplingrate': 1000.0}

-When making multiple changes it is more efficient to use the 'update' method to make them all at once, as shown above.

 Since JSON is used to store the metadata, you cannot store arbitrary python objects.
 You can only store: